2023 World Baseball Classic knockout stage: United States vs Venezuela

 The United States and Venezuela previously met in the second round of the 2017 WBC.
 Team USA won the game, 4–2.

 Team USA jumped on top early when Mookie Betts scored on a Mike Trout single that was misthrown by Ronald Acuña Jr. Cardinals teammates Paul Goldschmidt and Nolan Arenado also singled, with Goldschmidt's hit scoring Trout.
 Kyle Tucker then hit a single to center field, scoring Goldschmidt.
-Tucker was initially called safe at second after a close tag play with José Altuve, but the call was overturned for the first out of the inning.
+Tucker was initially called safe at second after a close tag play with Jose Altuve, but the call was overturned for the first out of the inning.
 Martín Pérez was replaced with José Ruiz, who retired Tim Anderson and Kyle Schwarber to end the inning.
 Venezuela immediately struck back in the bottom of the inning with a two-run shot from Luis Arráez.
 In the fourth, Schwarber scored on a Mookie Betts sac fly to extend Team USA's lead by one.
 Tucker hit a solo homer in the top of the fifth to make it 5–2 for the United States.
 Venezuela loaded the bases in the bottom of the inning by way of two walks and an Andrés Giménez single.
 United States pitcher Daniel Bard threw a wild pitch to allow Gleyber Torres to score.
 Bard was then removed after walking Anthony Santander.
 His replacement, Jason Adam, got Arraez to force out, but another run scored.
 The next batter, Salvador Pérez, doubled to right field, scoring pinch runner Luis Rengifo and tying the game at five.
 Acuña then hit a sac fly, scoring another run and giving Venezuela the lead.
 Adam retired David Peralta to end the inning.

 In the seventh, Team USA put two runners on base but failed to score.
 In the bottom of the inning, Arraez hit a solo home run off the foul pole – his second homer of the night.
 Team USA started off the eighth inning down by two runs as José Quijada walked Anderson with no outs.
 Pete Alonso then singled, and J. T. Realmuto was hit by a pitch to load the bases.
 Quijada was removed from the game and was replaced with Silvino Bracho.
 The first batter Bracho faced was Trea Turner.
 On an 0–2 count, Turner hit a grand slam to left field, giving the United States a two-run lead.
 In the bottom of the eighth, Devin Williams was able to work around a leadoff Acuña double by retiring the next three batters.
 Closer Ryan Pressly retired all three batters he faced in the bottom of the ninth to propel Team USA to the semifinals.